At-ZH/cpp_serializers_benchmark/README.md

 # CPP serializers benchmark

 Add capnproto in the benchmark.
+Now, there's some fault, never to use.

 ### tested libraries
 * [bitsery](https://github.com/fraillt/bitsery) 5.2.1